 Best Overall Work Socks for Steel Toe Boots: Dickies Genuine Men’s 5-Pair Crew Work Socks

 Dickies is one brand that is undeniably made to endure even the toughest workdays.
 It also helps that Dickies is highly trusted among professionals in many trades.
 In other words, you cannot go wrong with a pack of Dickies Genuine Work Socks.
 They come in a pack of 5-pairs, making them an affordable choice.
 The materials are a blend of cotton (73%), polyester (26%), and spandex (1%).
-Though they may not be as moisture-wicking as some other socks on this list, they do have moisture control elements to keep your feet cool.
+Though they may not be as moisture-wicking as some other socks on this list, they do have moisture control elements to keep your feet cool and dry in work boots.

 These work style socks also feature a ventilated breathing channel that allows for enhanced air circulation.
 Aside from moisture control, these Dickies work socks feature compression around the arch for increased arch support, as well as a reciprocated and reinforced heel for a better fit than the competitors.